tableau/VizAlerts/install_guide.md

 <img src="./media/image7.png" width="624" height="342" />

-Configure the VizAlerts ScheduledTriggerView Viz
+Configure the VizAlerts ScheduledTriggerView Viz <a id="#configure-the-vizalerts-scheduledtriggerview-viz"></a>
 ------------------------------------------------

 The scheduled trigger view will initially show as empty because we